InovaFiscaliza/RF.Fusion/README.md

 - **Data Storage:** Network storage attached to the server core.
 Provide a shared file space to receive data from the monitoring units, share with users through the publication service and data analytics services.
 - **Data Analytics:** Rum services related to the data analysis, either autonomous processing and with user interfaces.

-# RF.Fuse Bricks and Blocks
+# RF.Fusion Bricks and Blocks

 ## OpenVPN Integration